Skip to main content

 3. There's an "official act" that may be influenced by a bribe (such as pending legislation that may have a direct impact on the party offering the bribe).

-4. The public official has the authority or power to commit the official act (for instance, the official is a senator who is voting on a particular piece of legislation).
+4. The public official has the authority or power to commit the official act (for instance, the official is a senator voting on a particular piece of legislation).

-5. There must be the establishment of intent on the part of the bribing party to get a desired result (e.g. the intent to sway the vote by handing over an envelope full of cash).
+5. Intent must be established on the part of the bribing party to get a desired result (e.g., the intent to sway the vote by handing over an envelope full of cash).

 It is important to note that when public officials are bribed for public action, that action need not be harmful to the public interest in order to be illegal.